AdaCore/RecordFlux/README.md

 - GNATprove is unable to prove some parts of the generated code.

 These issues should be fixed in the GNAT Community 2020 release.

+### GNAT FSF 8.3

+- Calling `Valid_Element` in a condition of a while loop leads to a bug box.
+To circumvent this issue a loop with an exit condition can be used instead.
+Using the negated condition of the while loop as an exit condition leads to an equivalent loop.
+For the verification of the loop the original condition must be added as a loop invariant.

 ## Licence